delcarsdungeon/gorundia-wiki/content/02_Characters/Player Characters/Beringer.md

 **Age:** 0

-[[Sir Beringer Amadis]] is born at [[Villa Marsten]], an estate in the wooded hills northeast of [[Castle Direhold]] in the Duchy of [[Grevandar]].
+[[Beringer]] is born at [[Villa Marsten]], an estate in the wooded hills northeast of [[Castle Direhold]] in the Duchy of [[Grevandar]].
 His birth falls upon the first Godsday of spring, a date long regarded by the faithful of [[Heironeous]] as an auspicious beginning.

-He is the only son of [[Duke Galmyr Vogel]], heir to one of the oldest noble houses in [[Gorundia]], and [[Avelyne Marsten]], a skilled man-at-arms in the duke's service.
+He is the first born son of [[Galmyr Vogel]], heir to one of the oldest noble houses in [[Gorundia]], and [[Avelyne Marsten]], a skilled man-at-arms in the duke's service.

 Though Galmyr and Avelyne never marry because of the gulf between their stations, Duke Galmyr openly acknowledges both mother and son.
-He grants Avelyne a villa in recognition of her faithful service and ensures that she and the child want for nothing.
+He grants Avelyne a villa in recognition of her faithful service to try and ensure that she and the child want for nothing.

 Beringer enters the world carrying two inheritances: